LilithHafner/UpdateJulia.jl/README.md

     •  url = ...
 URL to download that version from, if you explicitly set url, also explicitly set v lest they differ
 ```
-The system dependent portions of info statements are replaced with `...`.
+The system dependent portions are replaced with `...`.

 ## Install locations